 - 2Range, MPG, CO2 & chargingA long electric range really helps here, meaning you should be able to cover most day-to-day driving in the Suzuki Across on electric power alone

-- 5Interior & comfort - currently readingThe shapes and materials won’t win awards but their construction might, and the Suzuki Across is well equipped.
+- 5Interior, dashboard & comfort - currently readingThe shapes and materials won’t win awards but their construction might, and the Suzuki Across is well equipped.
 Infotainment lags the best in class, though